schneems/arrays_and_active_record/readme.md

 Fork and clone the repo to your local machine.
 Navigate to this directory and run:

     $ bundle install

 Then follow the directions in this readme.
+Ruby `1.9.3` is required.

+## Upstream updates

+If you forked and cloned this repo previously you can update from my remote first by adding it to your local repo named `upstream`

+    $ git remote add upstream git@github.com:schneems/arrays_and_active_record.git

+Now you can pull my changes from my repository to your local repository:

+    $ git pull upstream master

 ## 1) Ruby Docs && Arrays